pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 4. Some measurements are recorded as numeric values.
 Others are categorical (e.g., yes/no).

-5. A small fraction of measurements are missing—"NA" is the convention in R (and in other programs) to encode a missing value.
+5. A small fraction of measurements are missing.
+"NA" is the convention in R (and in other programs) to encode a missing value.

-How many rows (samples) are in this table?
+:ledger: How many rows (*i.e.,* samples) are in this table?
 We can easily find out using another shell command:

 ```bash
 wc -l pheno.csv